alexa/avs-device-sdk/README.md

 To specify a build type, use this command in place of step 4 below (see [Build for Generic Linux](#generic-linux) or [Build for macOS](#build-for-macosß)):
 `cmake <path-to-source> -DCMAKE_BUILD_TYPE=<build-type>`

+### Build with the KITT.ai Wake Word Detector

-Include these options to build with the [KITT.ai](https://github.com/Kitt-AI/snowboy) wake word detector:
+These options are required to build with the [KITT.ai](https://github.com/Kitt-AI/snowboy) wake word detector:

 * `-DKITTAI_KEY_WORD_DETECTOR=<ON or OFF>` - Specifies whether to build and enable the KITT.ai wake word detector.
 * `-DKITTAI_KEY_WORD_DETECTOR_LIB_PATH=<path-to-kittai-lib>` - The path to the KITT.ai library.